 - Jesus Christ is our role model.
 The Bible describes Jesus' attitude of joy when faced the cross, and instructs us to follow his example, "by keeping our eyes on Jesus, the champion who initiates and perfects our faith.
 Because of the joy awaiting him, he endured the cross, disregarding its shame.
 Now he is seated in the place of honor beside God's throne" (Hebrews 12:2, NLT).

 Dr. Carolyn Weber, in the video above, sees joy as the Christian weapon.
 It not about making people think things are always okay, for joy is not dependent on our circumstances.
 She points out, however, that there are people who experience jubilant joy even in situations of extreme adversity.
 Joy is their weapon against the challenges.

-Prayer for a Revelation of Christian Joy
+Prayer for Experiencing Christian Joy

 Heavenly Father, I thank you that your joy is my strength, and I can experience the fullness of your joy.
 Today, I pray that my heart might be enlightened so that I can experience your joy in all areas of my life.
 Help me to have full assurance and confidence in you so that my joy might be full.
 In Jesus' Name I pray.
 Amen.

 The Apostle Paul suffered immensely for the faith, yet he encouraged believers to "rejoice in the Lord always" (Philippians 4:4, NIV).
 You too, can move forward with confidence, and experience the joy of the Lord as your strength in all of the situations of life.
 No matter what, "overwhelming victory is ours through Christ, who loved us" (Romans 8: 37, NLT). .